pannous/hieros/docs/Home.md

 𓄞 𓂧 [𓊌](𓊌) vulva: [Scheide](https://dict.leo.org/englisch-deutsch/Scheide)
 …

-We subscribe to the [idea](Eurasian) that central words of frequent use and large semantic clusters have a much lower probability of mutating then other words, similar to ultra-conserved genes.
+We subscribe to the [idea](Eurasian) that central words of frequent use and large semantic clusters have a much lower probability of mutating than other words, similar to ultra-conserved genes.
 Especially if they are codefied as those words that had a glyph of their own.

-Sumerian / akkadian cuneiform is notorious for having sometimes half a dozen readings for a single sign.
-Fortunately in Egyptian there are fewer signs with ambiguous readings, which makes interpretation much less arbitrary, and much less error-prone.
+Sumerian / Akkadian cuneiform is notorious for having sometimes half a dozen readings for a single sign.
+Fortunately, in Egypt, there are fewer signs with ambiguous readings, which makes interpretation much less arbitrary, and much less error-prone.

-It is impossible to reconstruct the exact phonetic reading, which probably varied within dialects and centuries, so all we can do is align the consonant letters with their cognates:
+It is impossible to reconstruct the exact phonetic reading, which probably varied within dialects and centuries, so all we can do is align the alphabetic consonant letters with their cognates:

-remember:  (𓃀:Bein 𓈖:Nil)

 Glyphs|letters|cognate|meaning
 --|--|--|--|